SkylineCommunications/dataminer-docs/connector-help/connector_help/NEC_iPasolink_200.md

 # NEC iPasolink 200

-With this driver, you can gather and view information from the device **NEC iPasolink 200**, as well as configure the device.
+With this connector, you can gather and view information from the device **NEC iPasolink 200**, as well as configure the device.

 ## About

-This driver uses an SNMP connection to monitor the **NEC iPasolink 200** device.
+This connector uses an SNMP connection to monitor the **NEC iPasolink 200** device.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP Connection:**